Yep3s/pa_semester_1/README.md

 take in mind that this is my first time writing code and this was an activity of the university.

-I started this project in february of 2023 and I finished the project in June.
+I started this project in february of 2023 and I finished the project in June of 2023.